 What’s happening now?

-We’re in the formal six-month examination period, which is part of the planning process.
-Large projects such as A303 Amesbury to Berwick Down are classified as nationally significant infrastructure projects which means that we need to apply for a Development Consent Order (or DCO) to gain permission to build.
+Large projects like the A303 Amesbury to Berwick Down are classified as nationally significant infrastructure projects, which means that a Development Consent Order (or DCO) is needed for permission to build.

 Take a look at our latest booklet to get a quick overview of the scheme – setting out its key features, and what benefits this will bring.